-- A The debt component of convertible loans, equity component of convertible loans, and deficit as at January 1, 2010 under Canadian GAAP were restated to reflect errors in the bifurcation of the loans and the accretion of interest.
+A The debt component of convertible loans, equity component of convertible loans, and deficit as at January 1, 2010 under Canadian GAAP were restated to reflect errors in the bifurcation of the loans and the accretion of interest.
 The errors resulted in a \$143,174 understatement of debt component of convertible loans, \$114,525 overstatement of equity component of convertible loans and \$28,649 understatement of deficit.
 Convertible loans were bifurcated using the residual value approach by allocating the residual to the liability component.
 However, it was determined that the equity component was the less easily measurable component, and thus the residual should have been allocated to equity.
 Reallocating the residual to equity resulted in a \$114,525 decrease to equity component of convertible loans and a \$114,525 increase to debt component of convertible loans.
-Further, no interest had been accreted on the debt component of the convertible loans resulting in prior periods' interest expense and debt component of convertible loans both being understated by \$28,649.
-As a result of the recalculation of the bifurcation of the convertible loans and the accretion of interest, the debt component of convertible loans increased by \$143,174, equity component of convertible loans decreased by \$114,525 and deficit increased by \$28,649. - The warrants, capital stock and deficit as at January 1, 2010 under Canadian GAAP were restated to reflect an error in the calculation of the fair value of the 6,515,000 outstanding warrants.
+Further, no interest had been accreted on the debt component of the convertible loans should being understated by \$28,649.
+As a result of the recalculation of the bifurcation of the convertible loans and a \$114,525 and deficit increase debt component of convertible loans increased by \$143,174, equity component of convertible loans and a \$114,525 and deficit increased by \$28,649.

+The warrants, capital stock and deficit as at January 1, 2010 under Canadian GAAP were restated to reflect an error in the calculation of the fair value of the 6,515,000 outstanding warrants.
 The error resulted in a \$153,864 overstatement of warrants, \$176,718 understatement of capital stock and \$22,854 understatement of deficit.
 The fair value of the warrants was estimated on their grant date using the Black-Scholes option pricing model with the following assumptions: expected dividend yield of 0%; expected volatility of 100%; risk-free interest rates of 1.75% to 2.63%; and expected lives of 2-5 years.
 The assumption of 100% for expected volatility was incorrect as it was not reflective of the actual volatility of 187%.
 The fair value of the warrants was subsequently recalculated using the actual volatility of 187%, the fair value of the warrants.
 For the 6,000,000 warrants that were issued in conjunction with shares, the proceeds received for the shares and warrants are allocated to the shares and the warrants based on their relative fair values at the issuance date.
 For the 515,000 warrants that were issued in conjunction with convertible loans, the fair value was recorded as debt extension fee expense.
-As a result of the fair value adjustment to reflect actual volatility and the adjustment to correctly allocate proceeds from the shares and corresponding warrants using relative fair values, capital stock as at January 1, 2010 was increased by \$176,718 for warrants issued in conjunction with shares, deficit as at January 1, 2010 was increased by \$22,854 for warrants issued in conjunction with convertible loans and warrants were reduced by \$153,864.
+As a result of the fair value adjustment to reflect actual volatility and the adjustment to correctly allocate proceeds from the shares and corresponding warrants using relative fair values, capital stock as at January 1, 2010 was increased by \$176,718 for warrants were reduced by \$153,864.